 Residence deposits (except deposits collected for one-term contracts) are credited toward the first term of a Residence Contract.
 All residence deposits are non-refundable and non-transferable.
 This includes; students who do not meet the conditions on their “Offer of Admission” to the University of Waterloo or St. Jerome’s University; students who defer their “Offer of Admission” to the University of Waterloo or St. Jerome’s University that choose alternate accommodations following the period of deferral; students who withdraw academically from the University of Waterloo or St. Jerome’s University.

-The cancellation of a residence contract may occur as a result of any incident or circumstance that would nullify an existing contract or cause the Director, Office of Student Experience to terminate a contract within the guidelines expressed in this Residence Handbook.
+The cancellation of a residence contract may occur as a result of any incident or circumstance that would nullify an existing contract or cause the Residence Office to terminate a contract within the guidelines expressed in this Residence Handbook.

-A resident who has withdrawn from the residence or whose residence contract is terminated by the Director, Office of Student Experience must vacate the residence within 24 hours.
+A resident who has withdrawn from the residence or whose residence contract is terminated by the Residence Office must vacate the residence within 24 hours.

 Contract cancellations and the management of fees, fines or costs associated with damages will be assessed in the following manner: